kevin11h/DSI-Capstone/README.md

 # DSI-Capstone
-Capstone work submission for General Assembly Data Science Intensive programm
+Capstone work submission for General Assembly Data Science Intensive program

 To run the project follow these instructions: